-UKEF works closely with partners within government, most notably the Department for Business and Trade, but with a priority on engagement with HM Treasury, the Foreign, Commonwealth & Development Office, and the Cabinet Office.
+UKEF works closely with partners within government, most notably the Department for Business and Trade, HM Treasury, the Foreign, Commonwealth & Development Office, and the Cabinet Office.

-Many other parties take a close interest in UKEF's activities, including: the parliamentary select committees; allparty groups of MPs and individual MPs; exporter and trade representative bodies such as the British Chambers of Commerce, the Confederation of British Industry and the British Exporters Association; as well as special interest bodies such as Transparency International, Jubilee Debt Campaign and Greenpeace.
+Many other parties take a close interest in UKEF's activities, including: the parliamentary select committees; all-party groups of MPs and individual MPs; exporter and trade representative bodies such as the British Chambers of Commerce, the Confederation of British Industry and the British Exporters Association; as well as special interest bodies such as Transparency International, Jubilee Debt Campaign and Greenpeace.